 Offer a larger deposit

-You would need a minimum 40% deposit to be considered for a mortgage
+1 year after bankruptcy – You would need a minimum 40% deposit to be considered for a mortgage

-2-3 years after bankruptcy – A minimum of 25% deposit would be needed for your application to be considered.
+2-3 years after bankruptcy – A minimum of 25% deposit would be needed for your application to be considered

 Expect to pay higher interest rates